mportesdev/handpick/README.rst

 ---------------------

 This function can be used to flatten a nested data structure.
-Values are retrieved lazily by a generator.
+Values are retrieved lazily by an iterator.
 For example:

 .. code-block:: python